Need for Improved Health Services in Our North

 Access to proper health services continues to be an issue in Northern and remote communities.
-Issues relating to adequate health infrastructure and ability to access trained health practitioners continue to impact the health of citizens in MKO Nations.
-In spite of these obstacles, MKO staff continue to work diligently to work towards assisting with improving health services in our North.
+Issues relating to adequate health infrastructure and inability to access trained health practitioners continues to impact the health of citizens in MKO Nations.
+In spite of these obstacles, MKO staff continue to work diligently towards improving health services in our North.

 Manitoba Keewatinowi Okimakanak (MKO) and Keewatinohk Inniniw Minoayawin Inc. (KIM) are collaborating with Mental Wellness Services in Manitoba to support Northern First Nations’ leadership and Health Directors during the COVID-19 global pandemic.

 Feelings of distress, anxiety, fear, and grief can heighten as Manitoba communities practice social and physical distancing during this unprecedented health crisis.
 In response to the need for people to access mental wellness support and service during COVID-19, mental wellness teams and programs have adapted their methods of communication and will respond through virtual means to continue serving those coping with suicide attempts, completed suicides, homicide, multiple deaths, trauma due to violent assault, or other serious events that impact many people.

 - Providing confidential mental wellness support with a culturally safe and trauma-informed care approach to all Manitoba First Nations on and off reserve.

 - Ensuring all services and on-call crisis responses are accessible via telephone or text with various services, including virtual support with FaceTime and/or Zoom video conferencing, where applicable.

 - Ensuring their mental wellness team members and health care providers are trained to help manage an individual’s mental health during COVID-19.

 - Sharing the most current and accurate information-based facts from provincial and federal public health authorities.